Jackson-Vieira/TDD/apps/tdd-by-example-kent-beck/src/bank_system/README.md

      - The system should update the account balance accordingly.
 [X]
    - Tasks:
      1. Add a `deposit` method to the `BankAccount` class.
 [X]
      2. Implement the Observer design pattern to notify account holders of balance changes.
+TODO
      3. Write a test to ensure that the account balance is updated correctly after a deposit.
 [X]

 3. **Withdraw Money:**
    - As an account holder, I want to be able to withdraw money from my account.
+[X]
    - Acceptance Criteria:
      - The system should update the account balance accordingly.
+[X]
      - Withdrawal should not be allowed if the account balance is insufficient.
+[X]
    - Tasks:
      1. Add a `withdraw` method to the `BankAccount` class.
+[X]
      2. Apply the Command design pattern to encapsulate withdrawal requests.
+TODO
      3. Write tests to verify that withdrawals are handled correctly, considering the balance constraints.
+[X]

 4. **Check Balance:**
    - As an account holder, I want to be able to check my account balance.